jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 environment by manipulating the Azure
 Active Directory Connect agent using stolen credentials of highly privileged accounts.
 Note 21
- In March, Islamic Revolutionary Guard Corps (IRGC)\-linked Peach Sandstorm conducted a
+• In March, Islamic Revolutionary Guard Corps (IRGC)\-linked Peach Sandstorm conducted a
-GoldenSAML attack to leverage a compromise of an on\-premises network to pivot to the victims cloud environment to exfiltrate data.
+GoldenSAML attack to leverage a compromise of an on\-premises network to pivot to the victim’s cloud environment to exfiltrate data.
- In separate intrusions early in 2023, Peach
-Sandstorm maintained persistence using Azure
+• In separate intrusions early in 2023, Peach Sandstorm maintained persistence using Azure
-Arca platform that allows users to manage resources deployed both within and outside of
+Arc—a platform that allows users to manage resources deployed both within and outside of
 Azure through the same control plane.
- The TTPs observed in Peach Sandstorms intrusions represent a significant increase in the maturity of its capabilities, growth that is especially notable following a two\-year period
+• The TTPs observed in Peach Sandstorm’s intrusions represent a significant increase in the maturity of its capabilities, growth that is especially notable following a two\-year period